Advantages and Disadvantages

 Being a middle child and lacking my father’s affection, with so many kids to share space with, I learned to survive with skills of manipulation.
 My family had their own way of thinking and I started to develop mine, different from theirs.
 I had nothing in common with my step-sisters, different taste, and very different experiences.
 I had a lot to learn in life like anyone, but my rude awakening came much later.
 Being the middle child you grow and begin to think “outside the box”.
 Family conformity I found myself resisting, it can be very much like “false government” forcing us to be at their will and knowing it doesn’t fit!

 Everyone has their peeves and I have mine, hand–me–downs being one of them.
 I remember my mom buying nice things for me, but being a kid I wanted the name-brand stuff.
-Of course, we couldn’t always afford that, but second-hand clothes I can do without.
+Of course, we couldn’t always afford that, however, second-hand clothes I can do without.
 I wouldn’t wear them no matter what.
 My family had our problems as all families do, but I never saw the family as dysfunctional, we just need some improvement and education.
 Something my parents never stressed on.
 My mother was very hard-working and independent, and my dad was the same and a good provider.
-Parents are people too, as kids, we don’t realize it until much later.
-Every parent fails, just as I have as a single mom, Unfortunately there just isn’t enough time. to remember it all.
+Parents are people too, as kids, we don’t realize how much kids should appreciate all their parents do regardless of mistakes.
+As I said before every parent fails, just as I have as a mother although this responsibility was imposed on me.
+Unfortunately there just isn’t enough time. to remember it all.

 I loved my parents very much they were good hard-working people, I just wish they would have taken the time to know this middle child of theirs.
 I can’t blame people for what they don’t know only accept them.
 When I look back on it now, being a middle child wasn’t so bad, regardless of the many scrapes I received along the way.
 For all those parents out there, if you have a middle child, acknowledge them, they have feelings too.
 If you don’t, they won’t be there for you, when you need them most.